Anneal-path correction in flux qubits: Derivation of the CSFQ Hamiltonian

 where we have dropped the subscript and prime for brevity.

 We call the Hamiltonian of Eq.~\eqref{eq:H_2D} the 2D model and the Hamiltonian of Eq.~\eqref{eq:H_1D} the 1D model.
-We fit both of these models to our qubit spectroscopy data, and the fitted parameters are presented in Table~\ref{tab:fit}.
-The asymmetry is fixed at $d=0.102$ for both models, the value that is extracted via a separate measurement discussed in the main text.
+We fit both of these models to our qubit spectroscopy data, which is taken by sweeping $\varphi_\text{z}$ near the degeneracy point for multiple fixed $\varphi_\text{x}$ values and measuring the resonance frequency of the microwave drive applied to the qubit through its dispersive resonator.
+The spectroscopy data and the fits are shown in Supplementary Note 1, and fitted circuit parameters are presented in Table~\ref{tab:fit}.
+The asymmetry is fixed at $d=0.102$ for both models, the value that is extracted via a separate measurement discussed in the results section.
 To fit the 2D model of Eq.~\eqref{eq:H_2D}, we eliminate a fitting parameter by fitting only for the junction areas instead of fitting for the currents and capacitances separately, and use the design values of $3000\,\text{nA}/\mu\text{m}^2$ and $60\,\text{fF}/\mu\text{m}^2$ for the junction critical current density and capacitance density, respectively.
+We note that the junction plasma frequency given our design critical current and capacitance densities is roughly 62 GHz, which is larger than the high-frequency qubit eigenstates that we used in our study.
+Therefore our circuit model should remain valid for these eigenstates.

-In order to find the best fit values for our multilevel circuit model, it is important to fit to spectroscopy data for the $0 \leftrightarrow 2$ transition frequency $\omega_{02}$, as well as to the $0 \leftrightarrow 1$ transition frequency $\omega_{10}$.
+In order to find the best fit values for our multilevel circuit model, it is important to fit to spectroscopy data for the $0 \leftrightarrow 2$ transition frequency $\omega_{02}$, as well as to the $0 \leftrightarrow 1$ transition frequency $\omega_{01}$.
 We also assume constant flux offsets in our model and fit for them to account for flux drifts and/or miscalibration in experiments.
 The fitted values of flux offsets are smaller than a few $m\Phi_0$, which is not unexpected.
-Fig.~\ref{fig:spec_fit} shows strong agreement between the fitted models and the experimental spectroscopy data.
+We find strong agreement between the fitted models and the experimental spectroscopy data (see Supplementary Note 1).

-With all the circuit parameters extracted, we can numerically calculate the $0\leftrightarrow1$ transition frequency of the circuit as a function of control biases.
-The result is shown in Fig.~\ref{fig:gap}.
-The qubit gap is a periodic function of the control fluxes, and annealing paths could be chosen from any of the periodic ``cells'' [Fig.~\ref{fig:gap}(a)].
-The asymmetry extraction procedure discussed in the main text uses one of these cells, which is shown in Fig.~\ref{fig:gap}(b) for the same flux ranges as in Fig.~2 of the main text.
-It can be seen that the minimum gap occurs at $\varphi_z = \varphi_d$ for $\pi \leq \varphi_x \leq 3\pi$, indicated by the white dashed line in Fig.~\ref{fig:gap}(b).